kalekdev/uni/semester-1/nus-1/notes.typ

 #outline()

+Charge polarity is completely arbitrary; it is only important to stay consistent.
+The same applies to magnetic poles, which were so defined based on the Earth's magnetic field (however this flips occaisonally too...).
+#figure(
+  image("images/conventional-current.png", width: 60%),
+) <fig-conventional-current>

 *Fundamental Laws of Electromagnetism:*\
 Maxwell's Equations and the Lorentz Force law are the only fundamental laws of electromagnetism, which work for all materials and at quantum scale.
 Coulomb's law was discovered through experiment and can be derived from Gauss's law, and Ohm's law does not hold true for all materials.